cckolon/cckolon.github.io/index.md

 My cat is on Instagram as [@rockminsterfullerene](https://www.instagram.com/rockminsterfullerene/).

-My wife, Jackie, is a 4th year medical student at [UCSF](https://www.ucsf.edu/), and will start her internal medicine residency there this summer.
+My wife, Jackie, is an internal medicine resident at [UCSF](https://www.ucsf.edu/).